openSUSE/news-o-o/_posts/2011-09-30-opensuse-pizza-parties-the-geeko-way.markdown

   6. Final touch: you slice green pepper into pieces and arrange them in the form of a geeko on the top of the pizza.

 Alternative  way for the geeko design: Use avocado sauce which you can easily make by beating up an avocado (after you have peeled it off) using a fork or your multi-mixer.
-You should add a little salt and oil to make it more tasty and if you want you can even add some smashed tomato or tomato juice - just a little bit, because we donâ€™t want to lose the nice green color now, do we?
+You should add a little salt and oil to make it more tasty and if you want you can even add some smashed tomato or tomato juice - just a little bit, because we don’t want to lose the nice green color now, do we?